ProjectsGm2/Gm2-Category-Sort/README.md

 field.
 Each synonym is rendered as an extra filter link beside the category name so shoppers can select it directly.
 These synonyms only appear in the page content and are not included in the JSON‑LD schema or meta tags.
+Synonyms may also be imported via CSV using the `(syn1,syn2)` syntax described above.

 ## Primary Category